 \subsection{Increasing the effective Fisher Information}

 In essence, bag-level classifiers create summary statistics.
 The specific implementation of this summarization is left to the machine learning practitioner.
-Instead of showcasing the capabilities of some unique architecture, we used a basic neural network model in order to demonstrate the power of this methodology.
+Rather than showcasing the capabilities of some unique architecture, we utilized a basic neural network model to demonstrate the power of this methodology.
 The basic implementation is as follows:

-\begin{itemize} \item Use 3 layer, 64 neuron Multi-Layer Perceptron as an embedding function \(\phi(\mathbf{x_i})\) which takes the feature vector \(\mathbf{x_i}\) and maps it to an embedding vector \(\mathbf{e_i}\). \item Take the average of the embedding vectors in a given bag: \(\bar e_i = \frac{1}{N}\sum_j^N e_{ij}\) \item The logit of the final layer in the binary classifier and the log-probability ratio of multi-class classifier would yield the log-likelihood ratio $\Lambda$ of the whole bag.
-(See Appendix \ref{A_Implementation}) \end{itemize}
+\begin{itemize} \item Use 3 layer, 64 neuron Multi-Layer Perceptron as an embedding function \(\phi(\mathbf{x_i})\) which takes the feature vector \(\mathbf{x_i}\) and maps it to an embedding vector \(\mathbf{e_i}\). \item Take the average of the embedding vectors in a given bag: \(\mathbf{\bar e} = \frac{1}{N}\sum_i^N \mathbf{e_i}\) \item The logit of the final layer in the binary classifier and the log-probability ratio of multi-class classifier would yield the log-likelihood ratio $\Lambda$ of the whole bag. (see Appendix \ref{A_Implementation}) \end{itemize}

 We would like to emphasize, we are \emph{not} taking the average of the probabilities.
 We are taking the average of the embedding vectors, in order to create what we call \emph{Asimov Vector} \(\mathbf{\bar e}\). \footnote{Asimov Vector is named after Asimov Dataset \citep{cowan_asymptotic_2011} which is named after Isaac Asimov, the author of the short story \textit{Franchise}.
 In the story, the super-computer Multivac selects a single representative voter for the entire population, avoiding the need for an actual election.} The goal is to create an amalgamation of all of the events contained in the bag for a single prediction.